- Who We Are

 - A Cash Balance Plan is a type of Defined Benefit Plan that allows large tax-deductible retirement contributions that are tax-deferred and protected from creditors.

-- Please consult your finanical advisor and a third-party administrator (TPA) which is typically an actuary specializing in Defined Benefit and Cash Balance Plans.
+- Please consult your financial advisor and a third-party administrator (TPA) who is typically an actuary specializing in Defined Benefit and Cash Balance Plans.

 What is a Cash Balance Plan?